wiserim/Skew/README.md

     $('selector').skew({x: 50});
   });
   ```
-  **Important: To calculate skew transformation correctly, Skew needs to be executec after document is loaded, by creating Skew object, or firing Skew.skew() function.**
+  **Important: To calculate skew transformation correctly, Skew needs to be execute after document is loaded, by creating Skew object, or firing Skew.skew() function.**

 ## Syntax